-If you have opted for secure default access to iDRAC, you must use the iDRAC secure default password available on the system Information tag.
-If you have not opted for secure default access to iDRAC, then use the default user name and password -root and calvin.
-You can also log in by using your Single Sign-On or Smart Card.
+If you have opted for secure default access to iDRAC, the iDRAC secure default password is available on the system Information tag.
+If you have not opted for secure default access to iDRAC, then the default user name and password are root and calvin.
+You can also log in by using Single Sign-On or Smart Card.

-- i NOTE: You must have the iDRAC credentials to log in to iDRAC. - (i) NOTE: Ensure that you change the default user name and password after setting up the iDRAC IP address. - NOTE: The Intel Quick Assist Technology (QAT) on the Dell EMC PowerEdge T640 is supported with chipset integration and is enabled through an optional license.
+- (i) NOTE: You must have the iDRAC credentials to log in to iDRAC. - 1 NOTE: Ensure that you change the default user name and password after setting up the iDRAC IP address. - NOTE: The Intel® Quick Assist Technology (QAT) on the Dell EMC PowerEdge T640 is supported with chipset integration and is enabled through an optional license.
 The license files are enabled on the sleds through iDRAC.

-For more information about drivers, documentation, and white papers on the Intel QAT, see https://01.org/intel-quickassist-technology.
+For more information about drivers, documentation, and white papers on the Intel® QAT, see https://01.org/intel-quickassist-technology.

-For more information about logging in to the iDRAC and iDRAC licenses, see the latest Integrated Dell Remote Access Controller User's Guide at www.dell.com/poweredgemanuals.
+For more information about logging in to the iDRAC and iDRAC licenses, see the latest Integrated Dell Remote Access Controller User's Guide at Dell.com/poweredgemanuals.

 You can also access iDRAC by using RACADM.
-For more information, see the RACADM Command Line Interface Reference Guide at www.dell.com/poweredgemanuals.
+For more information, see the RACADM Command Line Interface Reference Guide at Dell.com/poweredgemanuals.